Bobby's Logo

 MP3 demo

 Serge Gainsbourg keyboardist used a Roland D-50 jointly with a Yamaha DX7 (and certainly other material) on this live album recorded at the Zénith (Paris) in 1988.
-You can for example recognize the Internal 16 "Living Calliope" patch during the "Hey Man Amen" (Track 4) introduction:
+You can for example recognize the Internal 16 "Living Calliope" patch during the "Hey Man Amen" (Track 4) introduction as a subtle background solo line (0'02'' & 0'12''):

 MP3 demo